jfitoussi/list-prenom-stream/README.md

 * Number of records
 * Top 3 of best name in 2008
+* Top 3 of best girl name in 2009
+* Top 3 of best boy name in 2012
 * Top 5 of best name in the whole range
-* Top 5 of the best first letter by year
 * All names by gender
 * Name appear just in 2007
+* Top 5 of the best first letter by year